-Name, qualifications and independence status Experience, special responsibilities and other directorships Mr Jeremy Gray Non-Independent Non- Executive Director B.C (Hons, Finance) Mr Gray has more than 24 years in mining investment including appointments as the Global Head of Basic Materials at Standard Chartered Bank Plc, Head of Metals and Mining Research at Morgan Stanley in London and the Head of Mining Research at Credit Suisse in London.
+Name, qualifications and independence status Experience, special responsibilities and other directorships Mr Jeremy Gray Non-Independent Non- Executive Director B.C (Hons, Finance) Mr Gray has more than 25 years in mining investment including appointments as the Global Head of Basic Materials at Standard Chartered Bank Plc, Head of Metals and Mining Research at Morgan Stanley in London and the Head of Mining Research at Credit Suisse in London.
 Mr. Gray serves as a Director of Chancery Asset Management, Singapore.
 Mr. Gray has been a Non-Executive Director of Axiom Mining Limited since July 2015 and is currently the Managing Director of ASX listed gold miner Orinoco Gold Ltd. Mr Gray was appointed to the White Rock board on 5 May 2017.
+Mr Stephen Gorenstein Non-Independent Non- Executive Director B.Sc (Hons, Geology & Geophysics) Masters Accounting (Finance) Mr Gorenstein has more than 15 years in capital markets including equity analyst roles at both Goldman Sachs JB Were and Bank of America Merrill Lynch.
+He also has extensive experience in mining business development and mergers and acquisitions.
+He serves as a Director and Partner of Jindalee Partners and has been a Non-Executive Director of Parazero Ltd since October 2018.
+Mr Gorenstein was appointed to the White Rock Board on 17 December 2018.